Which is best for you?

 PROS

-• Higher potential performance and upwind ability
+• High potential performance and upwind ability

 • Aesthetics & Styling: Sleek, European lines; premium look/feel.